Sounding Urban Places - Interdisciplinary Research Project

 Sound UP - Binckhorst

 The Dutch part of the Sound UP project takes places at the Binckhorst area in The Hague, which is currently transforming from an industrial area into a mixed area for working, living, studying and leisure.
-In this context, the aims of the research projects are:
+In this context, the aims of the research projects were:

 -